henryeverett/henryeverett/_posts/2014-05-13-how-i-built-an-iphone-app-in-2-days.markdown

 	I need to go in and refactor a lot of code for 1.1, but for now who cares?
 It works and nobody else is going to see that largely redundant, tangled mess!

 In summary, if you want to get something out there fast, don't over think or over engineer it.
 Ship it as an MVP and write a nice list of things to make it better for the next iteration.
 The process of shipping something is satisfying and likely to propel you forward and avoid that project boredom dip.

+<a href="https://itunes.apple.com/app/moonlit-bristol-do-something/id877299039/" target="_blank">Moonlit is available on Apple's App Store.</a>

 If you're feeling adventurous, come and <a href="https://twitter.com/henryeverett">follow me on Twitter!</a>